meerkat-manor/PeterDocs/Docs/Advanced.md

 ## File Filter

 The ``-FileFilter`` parameter allows selection of files that are to be included into the archive file.
-The parameter only applies to the compress function or buidling the reconciliation file.
+The parameter only applies to the compress function or building the reconciliation file.

 For example: